 NAU Advantage helps Arizona residents with tuition

-NAU Advantage provides total tuition relief to eligible first-year and transfer students.
+NAU Advantage, funded in part by the Arizona Promise, provides total tuition relief to eligible first-year and transfer students.
 Through this program, NAU will cover the remaining cost of tuition not covered by your other merit, Pell Grant, and gift aid funds.

 - be an Arizona resident

 - file your FAFSA and have a complete and verified file by April 1